-It’s very important to keep baby cool during the summer nights.
 Learning how to maintain the right temperature for a baby is something that many parents struggle with at the beginning.
 Generally, we are told to dress baby in one additional layer that you are wearing yourself.
 But it’s still possible to overdo it, especially in warmer temperatures, which puts babies at risk for overheating – a known risk factor of SIDS.
 Being too warm at night can also disrupt your baby’s sleep, so what do you do during those hot summer nights?
-Here are some tips for helping to keep baby cool and feeling comfortable for a better sleep.
+Here are some tips for helping to keep baby feeling cool and comfortable for a better sleep.

 Use a breathable crib mattress